- Deadline to submit: December 1, 2020 12:00pm (noon) Central Time

 - There is no submission fee

-- Only the first 50 submissions will be considered
+- Only 50 submissions will be considered.
+Please adhere to the proper submission guidelines.

 - Two scripts will be selected to each receive 4 performances at The Public Theater in June, 2020NE